Poor ol’ Jimmy sits alone in the moonlight

 Although the record ultimately made it to number one on the Billboard album chart in October 1958, Frank Sinatra Sings For Only the Lonely was subsequently awarded just one Grammy the following winter.
 Inexplicably, it was for the disc’s perplexing cover, an original painting of Sinatra by Nick Volpe, depicting a morose Frank as a Pagliacci-like wag.
 To correct the obvious faux pas, the Grammy powers-that-be inducted Only the Lonely into their Hall of Fame a year after Sinatra’s death in 1999.
 By then, Time Magazine had already named it one of the Top 100 musical albums of the century.
 That same year, critic Jim Emerson wrote, “The bleakest and blackest album of popular songs ever recorded in a hundred years, so quietly powerful it can leave you slumped in your chair with the ice cubes still rattling in your glass.
 Every single “suicide song” (as Sinatra liked to call ’em) on Only the Lonely is a stunner that will take your breath away.”
 A few years later, Amy Winehouse called the record, “The single greatest album ever recorded, period.”

-And, so, 60 years after the release of Frank Sinatra Sings For Only the Lonely, the hurt still burns; the regrets still linger, the music remains set in the present tense.
+And, so, more than six decades after the release of Frank Sinatra Sings For Only the Lonely, the hurt still burns; the regrets still linger, the music remains set in the present tense.
 The singer seems to be at the point of death in each and every number, and yet there is no other album out there in which you feel more alive after listening to it.

 I guess that was Sinatra’s point all along.